-The country’s Chancellor, Werner Faymann, says he will begin talks with the US to implement its Foreign Account Tax Compliance Act (FATCA) and join several other European countries, including the UK, who have agreed deals.
+The country’s Chancellor, Werner Faymann, says he will begin talks with the US to implement its Foreign Account Tax Compliance Act (FATCA) and join several other European countries, including the UK, who have agreed on deals.

-He has also announced that Austria will also agree the Organisation of Economic Co-operation and Development (OECD) convention on mutual assistance in tax matters.
+He has also announced that Austria will also agree to the Organisation of Economic Co-operation and Development (OECD) convention on mutual assistance in tax matters.

 While acknowledging that Austria is not a tax haven for rich people and businesses, the country believes joining the international movement to reveal the assets of people who hide money overseas is morally right.